evgenyb/iac-workshops/container-apps/labs/lab-01/readme.md

 ![01](images/02.png)

-The deployment will start and will take around 10 minutes.
+The deployment will start and will take approx. 10 minutes.

 ![01](images/03.png)